Maths school: History

 Maths schools were conceptualised by Dominic Cummings during his time as adviser to Education Secretary Michael Gove in 2010.
 They were largely inspired by the Russian institutions of the same name, established by renowned mathematician Andrey Kolmogorov.
 They were announced by the Cameron–Clegg coalition a year later, with the aim of 12 being established over a three-year period.
-However, many universities were reluctant to sponsor them, citing the low number of students entering continued mathematical education after the age of 16.
 The first two maths schools, the King's College London Mathematics School and Exeter Mathematics School, opened in 2014.

-In January 2017, Prime Minister Theresa May announced her intention for every British city to have a maths school as part of an attempt to encourage technical education after Brexit.
+In January 2017, Prime Minister Theresa May announced her intention for every British city to have a maths school.
 A budget of £170 million was allocated for this purpose.
 In November 2017, Chancellor of the Exchequer Philip Hammond granted an annual fund of £350,000 to every maths school.
 In March 2017 the Minister for Schools, Nick Gibb, promoted maths schools, asking multiple universities to establish them.
-Many of these universities refused the offer.

-In September 2019, Education Secretary Gavin Williamson announced the establishment of nine more specialist maths schools.
-At the 2019 Conservative Party Conference it was announced that there would be a maths school in every region of England.
+In September 2019, Education Secretary Gavin Williamson announced a plan to establish nine more specialist maths schools (for a total of eleven), with four already in development in Cambridge, Lancaster, Liverpool and Surrey.
+At the 2019 Conservative Party Conference it was announced that the eleven maths school would consist of at least one in every region of England and the establishment of one in Durham was confirmed.
 These plans were reinforced in March 2020 when Chancellor Rishi Sunak released that year's budget.
 The budget dedicated £7 million to the establishment of these maths schools.
-In September 2020 the third maths school, University of Liverpool Maths School, opened.
-More maths schools are opening from 2022.
+Further developments in 2020 included the announcement of a second maths school in London in July, the opening of the third maths school, University of Liverpool Maths School, in September, and the announcement of a maths school in Leeds in November.
+Further maths schools have opened since 2022.
+However, plans to open schools in Durham and Nottingham were paused by the UK government in 2025.